Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/11_chapter-8.md

 3 .`font_size = 50,` This is..well, the size of your font.

-4 .`horizontal_alignment = "center",` The horizonatal alignment.
+4 .`horizontal_alignment = "center",` The horizontal alignment.
 The default is default "left."
 I personally ignore the   alignments.
 I just remove them from the table.

 5 .`vertical_alignment = "bottom",` The vertical alignment.
 The default is "middle."